zhanglx13/CS375_Compilers_Autograder/rubrics_p3_parsing_trivb.md

 - You may use `printf()` to debug your parser.
 Please make sure you turn off all debugging info in parse.y before submitting it.

 I will use the files in the `/cs375_minimal` folder for grading your parser.
+Here are the notes you might want to keep in mind:

-I made some changes in pprint.c and printtoken.c to facilitate the grading process.
+- I made some changes in pprint.c and printtoken.c to facilitate the grading process.
 If you submit pprint.c or printtoken.c, they are not used for grading.
+- I will use clang to compile your code.
+- I will run your parser on the cs machine.

 ## Rubrics